jpac1207/SPEA2-Paralelo/README.md

 # SPEA2-Paralelo
-Implementation of parallel Multiobjective Algorithm SPEA2 with c++ and MPI Use different approaches to modify the population:
+Implementation of parallel Multiobjective Algorithm SPEA2 with c++ and MPI.
+This algorithm uses different approaches to modify the population:

 #Cooperative
   -> Execute GA, PSO and DE and chooses good individuals of all three.